-Designed for use in residential homes that have existing natural gas lines, this water heater has a temperature range of 98 to 140 degrees Fahrenheit.
-If you want to increase the temperature even higher, you can purchase a separate commercial controller and install it with this water heater.
+Designed for use in residential homes that have existing natural gas lines, this model has a temperature range of 98 to 140 degrees Fahrenheit.
+If you want to increase the temperature even higher, you can purchase a separate commercial controller and install it with this machine.

 That will adjust your maximum temperature up to 185 degrees Fahrenheit.
 Energy Star rated this model and gave it a maximum energy efficiency rating of 0.98, and it can cut your water heating bills by up to 40%.

 It also has a larger capacity and a higher flow rate that lets you enjoy up to 9.8 gallons of perfectly heated water every minute.

 Do you live in a state like California or Texas that has strong rules regarding emissions standards?
 When you install the Rinnai V65EP 6.6 GPM Outdoor Low NOx, you’ll never worry about violating those standards or getting a fine in your mailbox ever again.

 This model meets all the emissions standards found in different regions and will keep your family and pets safe.
 Suitable for use in residential homes of different sizes, this is one of the only Rinnai that is certified and ready for installation in mobile homes.

 Though it has a maximum BTU output of 150,000, it runs so efficiently that you might notice a reduction in your heating bills within a few weeks.
 This tankless model has Energy Star approval and an efficiency rating of 82%.

 The Rinnai V65EP 6.6 GPM Outdoor Low NOx is one of the products that come with built-in protection when installed outside to keep both it and the water lines from freezing.